Table.offset()

 Limitations

-In combination with the or() method, the offset() method makes no sense since the sort order of the result will be undefined (or() is working on multiple different indexes in parallel).
-Instead, use sortBy() and then slice the resulting array from requested offset.
+In combination with the or() method, the offset() method makes no sense since the sort order of the result will be undefined (this is because or() works on multiple different indexes in parallel).
+Instead, use sortBy() and then slice the resulting array from the requested offset.

 Performance Notes

-If executed on simple queries, the native IDBCursor.advance() method will be used (fast execution).
-If advanced queries are used, the implementation have to execute a query to iterate all items and ignore N items using a JS filter.
+If executed on simple queries, then the native IDBCursor.advance() method will be used (fast execution).
+If advanced queries are used, then the implementation has to execute a query to iterate all items and ignore N items using a JS filter.

 Examples where offset() will be fast